DECLARING A MAJOR

 Continuing Student Scholarship

-Annual scholarships may be awarded to current students who have shown high academic achievement.
-Each student must complete a minimum of 30 credits at Southwest University of Visual Arts prior to applying for a continuing student scholarship.
-Award amounts vary between $1000 to $2000 per semester.
-In order to be eligible for the scholarship, students must meet the following minimum requirements:
+Annual Scholarships may be awarded to current students who have shown high academic achievement.
+Each student must complete a minimum of 30 credits at Southwest University of Visual Arts prior to applying for a Continuing Student scholarship.
+Students receiving this scholarship may receive up to $1,000 to $2,000 per semester.
+In order to be eligible for the scholarship, students must meet the following minimum requirements: Scholarships cannot exceed tuition charges.
+SUVA Scholarships are a tuition credit and are limited by the amount of tuition balance the student owes.
+Scholarships cannot create a credit disbursed to the student or on the student’s behalf.

 Creative Vision Scholarship

 This Creative Vision Scholarship Program is an effort to recognize and encourage students who demonstrate they are academically competitive, exhibit special talents or characteristics, the ability to overcome obstacles, and demonstrate financial need.
 This Creative Vision Scholarship Program gives priority to those who come from middle-income families and are often ineligible for federal and state grants.
-Award amounts vary between $250-$1,000 per semester.
+Students receiving this scholarship may receive up to $250-$1,000 per semester.
+In order to be eligible for the scholarship, students must meet the following minimum requirements: Scholarships cannot exceed tuition charges.
+SUVA Scholarships are a tuition credit and are limited to the amount of tuition the student owes.
+Scholarships may not create a credit disbursed to the student or on the student’s behalf.

 To remain eligible for the Creative Vision Scholarship, students must meet the following criteria: